Econ. Int.le, auto, Cina, Usa Nyt 06-07-11

 Several Chinese carmakers have said they are two to three

-years away from exporting vehicles to the United States
+years away from exporting vehicles to the United States.
+One, Geely

 short of American safety and emissions standards.